 If you are destitute and cannot afford to pay the application fee and health surcharge, you can apply for a fee waiver.

 The Home Office guidance states this may apply if you do not have a place to live and you cannot afford one; you have a place to live but cannot afford your essential living costs like food or heating; or you have a very low income and paying the fee would harm your child’s wellbeing.
 See here for more information about applying for a fee waiver.

 Ten year route

-If you are successful in applying for leave to remain based on your time spent in the UK as a young person (the criteria above), you will be granted 30 months’ leave to remain.
+This might include if you are successful in applying for leave to remain based on your time spent in the UK as a young person (the criteria above).
+If you are successful in your first application, you will be granted 30 months’ leave to remain.